L422Y/nuxt-pageviews/README.md

     credentials: {/* contents of credentials file */},
     propertyId: "12345678",
     endpoint: "/api/views",
-    exact: false // if exact is false, the module will merge urls that are the same when the trailing slash is removed }
+    exact: false, // if exact is false, the module will merge urls that are the same when the trailing slash is removed
+    startDate: "2021-01-01", // Get data starting at this date
+    cacheTimeout: 15 * 60, // Cache half-life (in seconds)
+    debug: false // Debug mode, will show timings and refreshes }
 })
 ```